ding2/ding2/docs/code_guidelines.md

 * Modules and themes may use SASS + Compass (we use [libSass](http://sass-lang.com/libsass) and [compass-mixins](https://github.com/Igosuki/compass-mixins)).
 It is the responsibility of the developers to compile these to CSS files.
 If the developers uses external libraries (e.i. compass) the version used have to be documented in the scss file.
 * If code is compiled/preprocessed it must be described in the header of the compiled file.
 If any external libraries are used these have to be documented as well in the header.
 * It is highly recommended that all style-sheets are documented after [KSS](http://warpspire.com/posts/kss/)
-* The default language for all code and comments is English.

 ## Documentation

 * `README.txt`: All modules must contain a `README.md` file containing the following where applicable: